helloourworld/ml/_posts/blog/2016-07-23-apply-analytics-master.md

 ---
 layout:     post
-title:      How to start applying for Analytics / Data Science Masters in the US Universities?
+title:      How to start applying for Analytics Data Science Masters in the US Universities?
 category: blog
 description: Planning a masters program in data science in US?
 But, not completely aware of the application process?
 Or afraid of the application process?
+tags:
+    - Other

 ---

 ## Introduction